graysonarts/writing/august2015/draft.md

 "I guess I have no choice but to take your offer, huh?"

 Ji shrugs, turning away from him, "pretty much.
 Guards?
 Strip them down, put them in interrogation room five, hands bound.
-Use the MagCuffs™."
+Use the MagCuffs."

 # Max